pubino/share-and-tell/docs/developer-notes.md

 - Core scanning logic lives in `src/share_and_tell/scanner.py` and produces `FolderInfo` records via `scan_directory`.
 - Rendering helpers in `src/share_and_tell/output.py` are responsible for JSON, HTML, and CSV serialisation.
-- The CLI entry point in `src/share_and_tell/cli.py` orchestrates argument parsing, scanning, and output.
+- The CLI entry point in `src/share_and_tell/cli.py` orchestrates argument parsing, scanning, and output, including loading comments from existing files.
 - Tests reside under `tests/` and use `pytest`.
 - The desktop client lives under `electron-app/` and mirrors the Python scanning/rendering logic in TypeScript for reuse across the Electron main and renderer processes.